SpaceX IPO

 5 Reasons Elon Musk Finally Initiated the SpaceX IPO After Years of Resisting

-Starlink has transformed the financial profile of SpaceX.
-Reports indicate the company expects around $15 billion in revenue in 2025.
+Starlink has transformed the financial profile of SpaceX and earned about $15 billion to $16 billion in revenue with roughly $8 billion in profit in 2025.
 Moreover, analysts predict $22 billion to $24 billion in 2026 because of strong global demand for satellite internet.

 These predictable cash flows make the company look more like a global communications and infrastructure provider.
 Furthermore, the stability helps convince public investors that SpaceX is no longer a high-risk experimental startup.
 It also gives Musk the confidence that the SpaceX IPO can attract long-term institutional investment.